-You want your runny cheese so badly, but customs will take it faster than you can say “camembert”.
-So what are you risking if you decide not to declare your contraband products at customs?
+You want your runny cheese so badly, but US customs will take it faster than you can say “camembert.”
+So what happens if you don’t declare at customs?
 If you’re considering clandestinely bringing goods into the US, know that it’s not without risk.

 So what products are we talking about?
 All products that aren’t considered personal effects.
-(Personal effects are things you already owned before you left the US, like clothing, jewelry, phone, etc.) Souvenirs, presents — to yourself and to others — and food products must be declared.
-There are limits on what kinds of products you can bring in and how much, so before you try and smuggle something in secretly, take a look at this article to find out if you even need to be smuggling it in the first place.
+(Personal effects are items for personal use that you already owned before you left the US, like clothing, jewelry, your phone, etc.) You will need to declare merchandise purchased abroad, including souvenirs, presents — to yourself and to others — and food products.
+There are many restricted items that cannot be taken through customs, and there are also restrictions on how much of certain items you can bring through, so before you try and smuggle something in secretly, take a look at this article to find out if you even need to be smuggling it in the first place.

 You didn’t read up on Frenchly about which products can come to the US, and now you’ve got some runny cheese in your purse, which isn’t allowed in.
 You are safe to declare it without fear of being reprimanded.
 But if even though “there is no penalty for declaring a prohibited item,” you still have to either abandon it voluntarily at customs, or you will have it confiscated.

-Option 2: You don’t declare a contraband product
+Option 2: What happens if you don’t declare a contraband product

 From here, there are two possible scenarios.

-If you don’t declare your contraband products or give false information, you will most certainly face consequences.
+If you don’t declare your contraband products, or if you give false information about your contraband products, you will most certainly face consequences.
 According to section 592 of Customs Law, a fine of $300 will be given as a “spot penalty” for the non-declaration of a forbidden non-agricultural product, and the product will be confiscated.
 French Morning reached out to CBP for further commentary on this topic.
 CBP spokesperson Jason Givens added that travelers who refuse to pay the fine can ask to choose to have a hearing.
 “However, if there is a hearing the penalty could increase to $1,000 or more, depending on the item,” said Givens.

-As for forbidden agricultural products (fruits and vegetables, meat and all food made from animal and vegetable byproducts), which are susceptible to transporting parasites, if you forget to declare, make an error in your declaration, or don’t declare at all, you can be charged with a civil penalty of up to $10,000.
+As for forbidden agricultural products (fruits and vegetables, meat, and all food made from animal and vegetable byproducts), which are susceptible to transporting parasites: If a person fails to declare, or makes an error in their declaration, or doesn’t declare at all, they can be charged with a civil penalty of up to $10,000.

 In this case, the CBP uses article 542 — a section of title 18 in the United States Code of Law.
 Under article 542, a person transporting commercial qualities of undeclared goods can be charged with the criminal penalty of money laundering, and illegal or attempted illegal importing, punishable by a maximum of 20 years in prison, a fine, or both.
 The criminal fine is up to $500,000 or twice the value of the contraband non-declared products, whichever is greater.